 - In the academic courses, the final grades awarded are A to F (A+ is a grade with same points as A, and is there to honor excellence).

 - An I (Incomplete) grade may be awarded in cases when all the requirements for a course are not met by the student at the time of submission of grades, and essentially reflects an “incomplete” status in the course.
-This grade must be converted to a regular letter grade (A+ to F) before the registration date of the next semester.
+This grade must be converted to a regular letter grade (A+ to F) within one month of the end of the current term (i.e., the moderation date).
 For courses other than project / independent study, I is meant primarily for medical reasons.
-All unconverted I grades get automatically converted to F after the grade conversion deadline.
+All unconverted I grades get automatically converted to F after the grade conversion deadline, which is one month after the moderation date.

-- In certain courses, such as self-growth and community service courses, only S or X grade is awarded.
+- In certain courses, such as self-growth and community work, Online Courses, Thesis, Scholarly Paper only S or X grade is awarded.

-- For at most one compulsory course, after getting an F twice in the course, a student may be allowed to replace it by an elective course with the permission from DOAA.
+- For B.Tech. students at most one compulsory course, after getting an F twice in the course, a student may be allowed to replace it by an elective course of the respective discipline with the permission from DOAA.

 Change of Grade Already Awarded